CrossyChainsaw/Portfolio/README.md

 **Full-stack**: You design and build a full stack application using commonly accepted front end (JavaScript-based framework) and back end techniques (e.g. Object Relational Mapping) choosing and implementing relevant communication protocols and addressing asynchronous communication issues.

 ### Front-end
 The front-end has been made in React-TypeScript.
+You can check the code in my repository.

 [Reverse Hangman Online Frontend Repository](https://github.com/Epic-Chainsaw-Massacre/reverse-hangman-online-frontend)

 ### Back-end
 The back-end has partially been made in C# .NET and partially in Java Spring.
+You can check the code in my repository.

 [Reverse Hangman Online Backend Repository](https://github.com/Epic-Chainsaw-Massacre/reverse-hangman-online-backend)